Last Updated on December 24, 2023 by Emmanuel

 So you ask, “What is the mechanism of a bike?
-Bikes have been around for years but have gained popularity recently, hence the need to know how they work.
+Bikes have been around for years but have gained popularity recently.
+Hence, there is a need to know how they work.

 The chain and the rear wheel are rotated through the pedals, which operate the crankshaft.